 What is attention deficit hyperactivity disorder (ADHD)?

-Attention deficit hyperactivity disorder (ADHD) is a medical condition where children act before they think, have trouble focusing and can’t sit still a lot of the time.
+Attention deficit hyperactivity disorder (ADHD) is a medical condition where children have trouble focusing, can’t sit still a lot of the time, and act before they think.

 Many children have trouble with some of these things.
-But in children with ADHD, this behaviour is extreme and has a big impact on children’s daily life.
+But in children with ADHD, this behaviour is extreme and has a big impact on their daily lives.

 With ADHD, the different parts of the brain don’t ‘talk’ to each other in a typical way.
 Because of this, children might have trouble thinking, learning, expressing their feelings or controlling their behaviour as well as other children of the same age.